ivan-kolmychek/ivan-kolmychek.github.io/_posts/2017-01-07-beneift-from-docker-without-dockerizing-app.markdown

 ## 2. Find an image for the service you want

-For this you will probably have to go to [Docker Hub](dockerhub) and search there.
+For this you will probably have to go to [Docker Hub][dockerhub] and search there.

 I prefer to use official images, but if you want to use something without an official image available, you probably can use something provided by other people you trust enough.

-I will use [official postgres image](dockerhub-postgres) for this example.
+I will use [official postgres image][dockerhub-postgres] for this example.

 ## 3. Add a service you need